 But he had a few advantages from the get-go.
 For one, he was friends with superintendent Russ Myers.
 Along with Jim Wagner and the Caveman Construction crew, Hanse had worked with Myers on the restoration of the North Course at LACC.
 Going into the Southern Hills project, Hanse’s team knew they would have a skilled and respected superintendent in their corner.

-Also, Southern Hills members were versed in potentially controversial topics like tree removal and bunker reshaping.
-They had already seen the first stages of restoration.
-Keith Foster had brought back the interior contouring of Maxwell’s greens, so Hanse and the Cavemen didn’t have to start over on the putting surfaces.
+Also, Southern Hills members were versed in potentially controversial topics like tree removal and bunker reshaping because Keith Foster had already introduced them to those concepts.
+Foster had, in addition, brought back the interior contouring of Maxwell’s greens, so Hanse and the Cavemen didn’t have to start over there.
 Aside from creating new pin positions on Nos.
 9 and 18, they were free to shift their attention to the edges of the greens.

 “Everything we could see from early photographs was the edges of the greens were falling away,” Hanse explains.
 “They were sloped off as opposed to being receptive.
 So we stripped away all the edges and restored the edge conditions, which I think [the player has] to be very respectful of now.
 You get anywhere near the edge and your ball is going off instead of being funneled back on the green.”